LauJensen/clojureql/README.md

 ClojureQL provides little to no assistance in creating specialized query strings, so that compatability with the database backend is left to the user.

+To try out this library locally, simply clone the repo, load the core namespace and run the fn (test-suite).
+Make sure you have a local MySQL installation with the user/psw combo "cql", "cql" or change the global 'db'.

 This project is still in the pre-alpha design phase, input is welcomed!

 Query
 -----